Divisions of Myanmar

 Primary subdivisions:

-Myanmar is divided into seven yin (dv: divisions) and seven pyine (st: states).
+Myanmar is divided into seven yin (regions), seven pyine (states), and one union territory.
 Generally speaking, states are semi-autonomous areas allocated to particular ethnic groups.

 • HASC: Hierarchical administrative subdivision codes.